morind/cityzendata.github.io/_drafts/Recognize_activity_accelerometer.md

 <link rel="import" href="//api0.cityzendata.net/widgets/quantumviz/czd-quantumviz.html">

 The availability of acceleration sensors creates exciting new opportunities for data mining and predictive analytics applications.
 In this post, we consider data from accelerometers to perform activity recognition.
-And thanks this learning we want to identify the physical activity that a user is performing.
-Several possible applications ensue from this : activity reports, calories computation, alert sedentary, match music with the activity...To resume a lot of applications to promote and encourage health and fitness.
+And thanks to this learning we want to identify the physical activity that a user is performing.
+Several possible applications ensue from this : activity reports, calories computation, sedentary alert, match music with the activity...To resume a lot of applications to promote and encourage health and fitness.
 This post is inspired from the [WISDM Lab’s study](http://www.cis.fordham.edu/wisdm/index.php) and data come from [here](http://www.cis.fordham.edu/wisdm/dataset.php).

 <h1>Data description</h1>